w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 #### 1. Association with entities you trust

 New projects usually try to increase their credibility by associating themselves with well-known entities.
 The thinking is simple: "These entities that have a good reputation trust us, so if you trust them, by association, you should trust us too".
-And that's a valid argument and a strong indicator of the legitimacy of a project.
+Indeed, association with a trusted entity can be a strong indicator of the legitimacy of a project.

 For example, if a project has received a [Web3 Foundation Grant](https://github.com/w3f/Open-Grants-Program), this is an indication that the project is indeed building on the Polkadot ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.